 Chinook populations may be more strongly affected by ocean conditions than coho salmon, possibly due to behavior differences during their period of ocean residence, which is not examined here.
 This factor may exert a more powerful control on the number of returning spawners than freshwater conditions.

 Regardless of the ultimate cause(s), this difference in predictability underscores the fact that the prediction exercise undertaken in this study can only be performed successfully for some species and some regions.

-5.4 Hydrologic Benefit (HB) function could be used to predict high or low years for coho spf

-The threshold of a 1.0 average relative test error generated a much more flexible model for coho spf than for Chinook jpa (Tables 5 and 6).
-The Chinook model has virtually no utility for predicting salmon outcomes (Figure 11); therefore, only the coho model will be evaluated as a predictive tool.